stschulte/aws-sdk-client-mock-vitest/README.md

   toHaveReceivedCommandWith,
 } from "aws-sdk-client-mock-vitest";

-/* you can also run this in setupTests.ts */
-expect.extend({ toHaveReceivedCommandWith });
+/* you can also run this in setupTests, see above */ expect.extend({ toHaveReceivedCommandWith });

-/* You may want to put this in some vitest.d.ts file see https://vitest.dev/guide/extending-matchers.html */ declare module "vitest" {
+/* You may want to put this in some vitest.d.ts, see above */ declare module "vitest" {
   interface Assertion<T = any> extends CustomMatcher<T> {}
   interface AsymmetricMatchersContaining extends CustomMatcher {}